 Take Singapore Airlines business class seat for an example as this is a regular non-bulkhead seat:

-Then now taking this Singapore Airlines business class bulkhead seat:
+Now compare that to this Singapore Airlines business class bulkhead seat:

 Of course, I am just using Singapore Airlines as an example, but as I wrote above, bulkhead business class seats have a slightly wider footwell and are longer on other airlines.